umeshkumhar/tvm-helm-plugins/README.md

 # tvm-helm-plugins

-`tvmupgrade` plugin is the helm plugin which is used to run the pre-upgrade job to allow the upgrade of `TrilioVaultManager` from version v2.0.x to version v2.1.x
+`tvm-upgrade` plugin is the helm plugin which is used to run the pre-upgrade job to allow the upgrade of `TrilioVaultManager` from version v2.0.x to version v2.1.x

 ## Install